novoalab/mpileup2stats/README.md

 ### 4) Relative mismatch frequency
 - This code will tell you the relative frequency of A:C:G:T at each site (not just the global mismatch frequency),which is important to identify the underlying RNA modification identity, as these seem to cause different "error signatures".
 EpiNano doesn't give this info.
 - This feature is also important for comparing different RT enzymes, they tend to change their relative misincorporation rates, in an RNA modification-dependent manner.

-So: mismatch signatures depend BOTH on RT enzyme and RNA modification.
-Take that into account! :-)

 ## When to use EpiNano or this code?
 This code is better suited for the analysis of RNA modifications in cDNA datasets, where the per-read information is more irrelevant.
 Also, this code provides information both on mismatches as well as on RT drop-offs.